Achess01/Achess01/README.md

 - Pizza con piña lover
 - Chess player

-I'm a programmer passionate for software development.
-I've develop projects using technologies such as: HTML, CSS, JavaScript, ReactJS, Python, Django and more.
-In my free time i'm a chess club player.
+I am a programmer passionate about software development.
+I have developed projects using technologies such as: HTML, CSS, JavaScript, ReactJS, Python, Django and more.
+In my spare time I am a player in a chess club.
 Check some of my projects and maybe we can collaborate.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Achess01&count_private=true&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)